wanghaisheng/prince_collection_astro/src/content/blog/resources-for-writers.md

 ## Text layout

-For ease of reading and UX expectation, avoid short sentences broken into unique lines as a general post writing style.
-It makes it difficult to know where a main concept/section starts and ends, and gives the page a disjointed look more akin to a list than an article.
+For ease of reading and UX expectation, avoid short sentences that are broken into unique lines as a general post writing style.
+It makes it difficult to know where a main concept/section starts and ends, and gives the page a disjointed look more like a list than an article.